Louise Wootton, Georgian Court University

 wpe3.jpg (18818 bytes)Asiatic sand sedge, Carex kobomugi, was accidentally introduced to North America approximately a century ago and is now found along much of the Northeast coast of the United States.
 The species was initially propagated and deliberately planted as a dune stabilizer throughout the 1960s and 70s.
 However increased awareness of the potential damage caused by non-native plants in subsequent years has meant that the species had moved from being considered an endangered species (Fairbrothers and Hough 1973) to being listed as one of the ten most unwanted plant species in New Jersey (Robert Cartica, Natural Lands Management, NJDEP Pers.
 Comm.).

-During the summers of 2002 and 2003 Dr. Louise Wootton and her students mapped all existing stands of this species at Island Beach State Park (IBSP) and the Sandy Hook Unit of Gateway National Recreation Area (SHU).
+During the summers of 2002 and 2003 and again in 2008 and 2009, Dr. Louise Wootton and her students mapped all existing stands of this species at Island Beach State Park (IBSP) and the Sandy Hook Unit of Gateway National Recreation Area (SHU).
 We are now hard at work surveying where and how much of this species is found on the coastal dunes elsewhere in New Jersey, and building a GIS database based on the results of these surveys.

 Learn to identify Carex kobomugi